 How to Get Started With Adobe InDesign

-If you’re a beginner to InDesign, it can be intimidating knowing how to get started and what tasks the software is suitable for.
+If you’re a beginner to InDesign, it can be intimidating knowing how to get started and what is InDesign used for.
 Here, you’ll find a quick-start guide to InDesign to help you get started on the right foot.

 InDesign is a publishing program, which means it’s designed for creating 2D layouts which combine type and images.

-Some items you might commonly create in InDesign might include multi-page print publications like magazines and books, stationery items such as business cards and letterheads, promotional media like flyers, booklets, and brochures, and other single-page print layouts like posters and banners.
+Wondering what is InDesign used for?
+Some items you might commonly create in InDesign might include multi-page print publications like magazines and books.
+This software is also used for stationery items such as business cards and letterheads, promotional media like flyers, booklets, and brochures, and other single-page print layouts like posters and banners.

 The more recent CC version of InDesign also has more features that allow designers to create layouts for digital and online, such as eBooks, digital magazines, and social media images.